ballerina-platform/ballerina-spec/beps/lib-ftp/1420_ftp_client_retry_support.md

 ## Goals

-- Provide automatic retry for transient failures in FTP/SFTP operations
+- Provide automatic retry for transient failures in FTP/SFTP client read operations
 - Support exponential backoff to avoid overwhelming servers
 - Keep the implementation simple and predictable
-- Support both client read operations and listener fetch content operations
+- Provide specific error types for retry exhaustion scenarios

 ## Non-Goals

 - Retry support for streaming operations (`getBytesAsStream`, `putBytesAsStream`, `getCsvAsStream`, `putCsvAsStream`)
-- Retry support for client write operations (`putBytes`, `putText`, `putJson`, `putXml`, `putCsv`)
+- Retry support for client write operations (`putBytes`, `putText`, `putJson`, `putXml`, `putCsv`) - these are not idempotent in APPEND mode
 - Retry support for deprecated APIs (`get`, `put`, `append`)
+- Retry support for listener operations (may be considered in future)
 - Circuit breaker pattern (may be considered in future)

 ## Design